prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 2. Submission includes functional code

-First of all, the model is trained to generate the model.h5 file with the help of following command:
+First of all, the model is trained to generate the model.h5 file with the help of following command. model.py file contains the code to train the model.
 ```sh
 python model.py
 ```